Visibly Fair Mechanisms: Achieving Distributional Objectives

 Within each zone, the doctor ranks hospitals \emph{fully}, yet makes no cross‐zone comparisons.
 Message spaces following the same principle are constructed for the remaining types.

 \emph{Exogenous zone ranking:} each doctor of type~\(1\) has the fixed ordering

-so that hospitals in her own region’s zone are ranked above other states, and urban hospitals are ranked above rural.
+so that own-region hospitals are ranked before hospitals outside the home region, and within each of these two groups urban hospitals are ranked before rural hospitals.
 Exogenous zone rankings for other types of doctors are defined analogously.

-A modular‐priority mechanism enforces these caps by assigning each type‐\(t\) doctor to her top feasible and non-binding hospital within the partition induced by \((R_t,6)\) and \((U,19)\).

-A modular--priority mechanism enforcing these caps proceeds as in Definition~\ref{def:modularPriorityMechanism}, using the zonal message spaces defined above and the exogenous rankings over zones $\left(\blacktriangleright_{i}\right)_{i\in I}$. \end{example}
+A modular--priority mechanism enforcing these caps proceeds as in Definition~\ref{def:modularPriorityMechanism}, using the zonal message spaces defined above and the exogenous rankings over zones $\left(\blacktriangleright_{i}\right)_{i\in I}$: each type-\(t\) doctor is assigned to her top feasible and non-binding hospital within the partition induced by \((R_t,6)\) and \((U,19)\). \end{example}

 As noted previously, the specification of the exogenous rankings over zones \(\left(\blacktriangleright_{i}\right)_{i\in I}\) does not affect the theoretical properties established in our results.
 However, if we know that, for instance, most doctors typically prefer urban hospitals over rural ones, defining the rankings as in the examples above tends to improve efficiency of the final allocations, without harming the other objectives.
 Naturally, if the actual preferences of participants substantially diverge from such assumptions, employing this approach could lead to less desirable outcomes.